 - Now the broker can then use the data and send it to different business processes.

-The above flow of information is standard among most of the blockchain-powered apps or networks that utilize Azure blockchain.
-A lot of different Azure products are used in the architecture, including Azure IoT Hub, Service Bus, Power BI, Power Apps.
+The above flow of information is standard among most of the blockchain-powered apps or networks that utilize Azure Blockchain.
+Many different Azure products are used in the architecture, including Azure IoT Hub, Service Bus, Power BI, and Power Apps.
 This is where Azure takes advantage over other blockchain solutions as it gives a complete end-to-end solution for implementing blockchain apps on Azure.